October 4, 2019

 AEC Piplines proposes a crude oil pipeline system from Ft.
 McMurray to Hardisty.
 The proposed pipeline will run directly through the Lakeland PRA.
 While an alternative route is proposed to divert the pipeline through the Cold Lake Air Weapons Range, the Department of National Defence is opposed to this proposal.
 Minister of Environment Ty Lund suggests moving the boundary of the PRA, much to the consternation of environmentalists.

-Public hearings are held regarding issues identified in the Draft Management Plan and Discussion Paper.
-Up to January 15, 1997, 193 letters are received as well, most from motorized vehicle users (ATV, snowmobile, 4X4) and traditional users, as well as a few from school groups, family groups, and those concerned with protection of the area.
+In November-December, public hearings are held regarding issues identified in the Draft Management Plan and Discussion Paper.
+Until January 15, 1997, 193 letters are received as well, most from motorized vehicle users (ATV, snowmobile, 4X4) and traditional users, as well as a few from school groups, family groups, and those concerned with protection of the area.

 The government releases its long awaited Lakeland Draft Management Plan.